wbl/NISTP/README.md

 to use.
 Similar to NaCl, with which I hope to integrate it sometime, it combines authentication and encryption into a single function, making cryptography easy to use.
 NISTP will put together the elliptic curve P256, AES256 and the Galois/Counter authenticated encryption mode.
-So far AES256GCM is working, but slowly and with leakes, and P256 remains to be implemented.
+AES256GCMP256 is implemented, and ECDSA is coming.

 Building requires only a C compiler.
-There is a Makefile, but as this is a work in progress it is also in progress.
-To validate LibTomCrypt is required, as is Pari/GP.
-Some of the test programs emit gp scripts that must be run: output may be hard to decipher.
-This will be fixed at some point.
+To build ./configure.sh && cd bin && make Libtomcrypt is required to build tests.
+PARI is required to interpret some tests, and there is an awk script for summarizing tests.